Go to Home » Top Best Things To Do In DR. Congo

 Perhaps DRC’s most magnificent single sight, active volcano Nyiragongo soars above the city of Goma and the surrounding Virunga National Park and sends plumes of smoke into the sky, before becoming a flaming beacon visible for miles around after sundown.
 The trek to the top is an absolutely top experience with those who undertake the five-hour climb being rewarded with views into the volcano’s explosive lava lake below.
 Book your visit with us here on our DR. Congo Tours

 Located west of Kinshasa, just beyond the city’s sprawl, this excellent project provides a home for orphaned bonobos.
 Long thought to be chimpanzees, bonobos are actually a separate species known for being much more peaceful than their cousins.
 They’re also endangered, with only around 50,000 surviving in the wild.
 Trails here lead around the large, forested enclosures, but the playful bonobos often hang out right at the front, especially in the morning.

-Though less visited by Many who come for the DR. Congo tours, this is one of Africa’s great national parks and a UNESCO World heritage site.
+Though less visited by Many who come for the DR. Congo tours, Visiting Garamba national park is one of the Top best things to do in DR Congo.
+The park is a UNESCO World heritage site.
 Visitors on a tour of the park should expect stunning views of unending African savannah and grasslands.
 The park is home to giraffes, hippos, rhinoceros, antelope and several species of birds.
 Unfortunately, the stunning collection of large mammals found in the park is threatened by massive poaching.
 Caution should be taken while visiting the park on a safari as rebels and armed groups from neighboring countries have sometimes taken refuge in the deeper areas of the park.